MariiaZhytnikova/get_next_line/README.md

     Use GDB commands to investigate the error and debug the issue interactively.
 # 7. Stopping GDB Debugging

+Exit Valgrind via GDB: If you're using Valgrind with VGDB (i.e., running Valgrind with GDB connected), you can stop Valgrind from GDB as well:
+        Detach from the Valgrind process: In GDB, you can detach from the Valgrind process without killing it by using the detach command.

+    (gdb) detach

+Quit GDB: After detaching, you can quit GDB as usual with the quit command:

+    (gdb) quit

+GDB will ask if you want to quit, especially if the program is still running or has been started.
+Just confirm by typing y for "yes."

+    Quit anyway? (y or n) y

+# 8. Alternative Stopping GDB Debugging

 If you are running your program in GDB and want to stop the debugging session, you can use the following commands:

     Quit GDB: To exit GDB entirely, you can use the quit command.
 This will stop the debugging session and close GDB.